oVirt/ovirt-site/source/documentation/draftinstallationguide.html.md

     **Note**

-    The Red Hat Enterprise Virtualization Manager does not currently support IPv6 networking.
+    oVirt does not currently support IPv6 networking.
 IPv6 networking must remain set to **Disabled**.

 3. Enter a VLAN identifer in the **VLAN ID** field to configure a VLAN for the device.
 4. Select the **Use Bridge** option and press the space bar to enable this option.